OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 - Timeline has shifted negatively since 1997, possibly due to Diana's death.
 - Predictions from 1994 are still valid but manifest differently or with more severity.
 - Mini-tsunamis, North Pacific storms, and seismic activity suggest precursors to larger events.
-- The supernova has effects on Earth and human affairs, but interpretation is left to observers.

----

-## Technology and Artificial Intelligence

-- Not discussed.

 ---